foundryvtt/dnd5e/CONTRIBUTING.md

 Here are some guidelines for contributing code to this project.

 To contribute code, [fork this project](https://docs.github.com/en/get-started/quickstart/fork-a-repo) and submit a [pull request (PR)](https://docs.github.com/en/get-started/quickstart/contributing-to-projects#making-a-pull-request) against the correct development branch.

+### AI Contributions

+The system does not accept code produced by AI coding tools.
+PR descriptions should also not be produced using AI writing tools.

 ### Style